mtsmfm/contextful_rewriter/README.md

 ## Code of Conduct

-Everyone interacting in the TypedRewriter project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/typed_rewriter/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the ContextfulRewriter project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/contextful_rewriter/blob/master/CODE_OF_CONDUCT.md).